From A to Z, there’s just so much to see and do in Singapore, AKA the magical city we call home!

 I is for island getaway.
 There are so many islands around Singapore for a quick, short weekend getaway with the family.
 Bintan and Batam are just a short ferry ride away!

 J is for Jewel Changi, the most insta-worthy mall ever with the fountain and the canopy walk.
-Spend the day exploring (or queuing up for Shake Shack or A&W if you have patience!) and stick around for the mesmerising light show, running hourly from 8.30pm to 12.30am.
+Spend the day exploring (or queuing up for Shake Shack or A&W if you have patience!) and stick around for the mesmerising light show (currently suspended until further notice), running hourly.
 The best views are at the Level 2 Viewing Deck.

 K is for Katong, a vibrant area in the East with its gorgeous neighbour Joo Chiat.
 Think beautiful shophouses, cute cafes, places to shop and local food like no other.